▪️ Server settings

 This prefix can be used in distributed snippets generation along with

-Note how this is a prefix, and not a path!
-Meaning that if a prefix is set to "server1" and the request refers to "file23",
+Note that this is a prefix and not a path!
+This means that if a prefix is set to "server1" and the request refers to "file23",

 searchd will attempt to open "server1file23" (all of that without quotes).
-So if you need it to be a path, you have to mention the trailing slash.
+So, if you need it to be a path, you have to include the trailing slash.

-After constructing final file path, server unwinds all relative dirs and compares final result with the value of
+After constructing the final file path, the server unwinds all relative dirs and compares the final result with the value of

 snippet_file_prefix.
-If result is not begin with the prefix, such file will be rejected with error message.
+If the result does not begin with the prefix, such a file will be rejected with an error message.

 File '/mnt/data/../../../etc/passwd' escapes '/mnt/data/' scope

-Also, with non-set parameter and reading '/etc/passwd' it will actually read /daemon/working/folder/etc/passwd since default for param is exactly server's working folder.
+/etc/passwd, it will actually read /daemon/working/folder/etc/passwd since the default for the parameter is the server's working folder.

-Note also that this is a local option, it does not affect the agents anyhow.
+Note also that this is a local option; it does not affect the agents in any way.
 So you can safely set a prefix on a master server.
 The requests routed to the agents will not be affected by the master's setting.
-They will however be affected by the agent's own settings.
+They will, however, be affected by the agent's own settings.

-This might be useful, for instance, when the document storage locations (be those local storage or NAS mountpoints) are inconsistent across the servers.
+This might be useful, for instance, when the document storage locations (whether local storage or NAS mountpoints) are inconsistent across the servers.

 snippets_file_prefix = /mnt/common/server1/